vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-definition-statements/drop-space-syntax.md

 Other spaces remain unchanged.

 This statement does not immediately remove all the files and directories in the storage engine (and release disk space).
-The deletion depends on the implement of  different storage engine.
+The deletion depends on the implementation of different storage engines.

 >Be *very* careful with this statement.